martyzz1/heroku_proc_scalar/README.md

 heroku-proc-scalar
 ==================

-Django code side proc scalar
+Django code side process scalar

 Synopsis
 ========
 This code basically provides 2 pieces of functionlity

     1. Fab tasks to safely shutdown your Celery worker processes, bypassing Heroku's built in 10s SIGKILL
     2. a json response providing some investigation of your celery worker processes current status.
 This is used by the heroku_proc_scalar_app to determine what actions to take for your app.